freeslugs/react-pdf-js-infinite/README.md

 ## Credit

-This project is a fork of [react-pdf-js](https://github.com/mikecousins/react-pdf-js) which is a fork of [react-pdfjs](https://github.com/erikras/react-pdfjs) which itself was a port of [react-pdf](https://github.com/nnarhinen/react-pdf), so thank you to the original authours.
+This project is a fork of [react-pdf-js-infinite](https://github.com/McRipper/react-pdf-js-infinite) which is a fork of [react-pdf-js](https://github.com/mikecousins/react-pdf-js) which is a fork of [react-pdfjs](https://github.com/erikras/react-pdfjs) which itself was a port of [react-pdf](https://github.com/nnarhinen/react-pdf), so thank you to the original authors.